Deutsch: Anämie / Español: Anemia / Português: Anemia / Français: Anémie / Italiano: Anemia

 - Iron-Deficiency Anemia in Runners: Common among long-distance runners due to repeated impact and dietary insufficiencies.

-- Athletes at High Altitudes: Anemia-like symptoms can occur due to lower oxygen availability, though this is typically a temporary adjustment period rather than true anemia.
+- Athletes at High Altitudes: Anemia-like symptoms can occur due to lower oxygen availability, though this is typically a temporary adjustment Period rather than true anemia.

 - Female Athletes: Women in sports are frequently advised to monitor iron levels closely to prevent performance drops.